crossorigin="anonymous">

 Variable #2: physiological adaptations

-You will not be able to see muscle growth with the naked eye in this short of a time frame, but you will be able to monitor other aspects: mainly your fatigue, level of engagement, recovery from your workouts and your performance.
+You will not be able to see muscle growth with the naked eye in this short of a time frame, but you will be able to monitor other aspects: mainly your fatigue, level of engagement, recovery from your workouts and performance.

 If you are getting more and more fatigued and finding you are sore all the time, it might be a good idea to deload and transition to a strength phase.